Sharp upper bounds for the number of fixed points components of two and three symmetries of handlebodies: Preliminaries and previous results

-It is well known that a Schottky group of rank $g$ can be defined as a purely loxodromic Kleinian group of the second kind which is isomorphic to a free of rank $g$ \cite{Maskit:Schottky groups}.
-It also follows that every Kleinian structure on a handlebody is provided by a Schottky group.
-A Schottky group of rank $g$ can also be defined as a purely loxodromic geometrically finite Kleinian group which is isomorphic to a free of rank $g$ (essentially a consequence of the fact that a free group cannot be the fundamental group of a closed hyperbolic $3$-manifold).
-It follows that every Kleinian structure on a handlebody is provided by a Schottky group.
-For this reason, we say that a Kleinian structure on a handlebody is a {\it Schottky structure}.
+A Schottky group of rank $g$ can be defined as a purely loxodromic Kleinian group of the second kind which is isomorphic to a free of rank $g$ \cite{Maskit:Schottky groups} and it can also be defined as a purely loxodromic geometrically finite Kleinian group which is isomorphic to a free of rank $g$ (essentially a consequence of the fact that a free group cannot be the fundamental group of a closed hyperbolic $3$-manifold).
+It follows that every Kleinian structure on a handlebody is provided by a Schottky group, we called it a {\it Schottky structure}.
 The geometrically finite hyperbolic structures on the interior of a handlebody, with injectivity radius bounded away from zero, are provided by Schottky groups.

-If $M$ is a handlebody of genus $g \geq 2$, with a Schottky estructure, then it is known that ${\rm Aut}(M)$ is finite; moreover, ${\rm Aut }(M)$ has order at most $24(g-1)$ and ${\rm Aut }^{+}(M)$ has order at most $12(g-1) $ \cite{Z1,Z2}.
-Each conformal (respectively anticonformal) automorphism of $M$ induces a conformal (respectively anticonformal) automorphism of the conformal boundary $S$ and the later determines the former due to the Poincare extension theorem.

 Let $M$ be a topological handlebody of genus $g$ and let $H$ be a finite group of homeomorphisms of $M$.
-It is well known that there are a (extended) Kleinian group $K$, containing as a normal subgroup a Schottky group $\Gamma$ of rank $g$, and an orientation preserving homeomorphism $f:M \to M_{\Gamma}$, where $M_{\Gamma}=({\mathbb H}^{3} \cup \Omega)/\Gamma$ is the handlebody uniformized by $\Gamma$, with $f H f^{-1} = K/\Gamma$.
-This is in really consequence of the fact that a handlebody is a compression body (see also \cite{Z2}).
-In this way, to obtain examples of handlebodies with groups of sutomorphisms, one may just work at topological constructions.
-These topological constructions may be produced by fattening up some symmetrical graphs; for instance Cayley graphs.
-The examples we produce in this paper are done in terms of Schottky groups, but they can be obtained as before by using (finite extensions of) dihedral groups and their Cayley graphs.
+It is known that there are: (i) a (extended) Kleinian group $K$, containing as a finite index normal subgroup a Schottky group $\Gamma$ of rank $g$, and (ii) an orientation-preserving homeomorphism $f:M \to M_{\Gamma}$, with $f H f^{-1} = K/\Gamma$.
+This is consequence of the fact that a handlebody is a compression body (see also \cite{Z2}).